TobalOW/DataPrivacy/README.md

 ## Description

 Platform to manage all information about websites vulnerabilities.
-Used by a group of students of the University Diego Portales.
+Used by a group of Diego Portales University students.